coreruleset/documentation/content/concepts/sampling_mode.md

 $ curl -v http://localhost/index.html?test=/etc/passwd
 ```

-* If the CRS is applied to the transaction *(and the inbound anomaly threshold is set to 10 or lower)* then a `403 Forbidden` status code will be returned, since the request causes two critical rules to match, by default.
+* If CRS is applied to the transaction *(and the inbound anomaly threshold is set to 10 or lower)* then a `403 Forbidden` status code will be returned, since the request causes two critical rules to match, by default.
 * If sampling mode is triggered for the transaction (with a 50% probability) then the rule set will be bypassed and an ordinary response will be received, e.g. a `200 OK` status code.

 In the latter case, where sampling mode is triggered and CRS is bypassed, an alert like the following can be found in the error log: